Art Deco architecture of New York City: Decline and legacy

 A 1932 Museum of Modern Art architecture exhibit introduced the International Style to New Yorkers.
-Where Art Deco favored ornamentation, International Style favored undecorated facades; Bletter summed up the difference between the ethos of International Style as "less is more", and Art Deco as "more than enough."
+Where Art Deco favored ornamentation, International Style favored undecorated facades; Bletter summed up International Style as "less is more", and Art Deco as "more than enough."
 International Style buildings, with their emphasis on airy glass and the horizontal, were now modern and exciting, while Art Deco became seen as outmoded and linked to the tough times of the Depression.
 The International Style and modernism replaced Art Deco as it fell out of favor during and after World War II; many smaller commercial buildings remodeled to fit the newest tastes.

-In comparison to the International Style, Art Deco's role as the first international style, and its importance, were largely forgotten.
-Art Deco was not reappraised and formally named and categorized as a style until the 1960s.
+Art Deco's role as the first international style, and its importance, were largely forgotten for decades.
+Art Deco was not reappraised and formally named and categorized until the 1960s.
 Writing in 1975, Cervin Robinson noted that by the standard of direct stylistic influence, Art Deco had virtually no impact on contemporary buildings—but by its impact on the character of New York itself, Art Deco "helped crystallize our image of Gotham."
+The style has inspired 21st-century construction in the city using Deco design details or building materials.

 The downturn in New York City's fortunes in the latter half of the 20th century caused the damage and loss of many Art Deco buildings.
 Smaller commercial buildings and theaters were often completely lost, while by the 1970s few Deco skyscrapers still had intact lobbies.
 Horace Ginsbern's Noonan Plaza Apartments on the Grand Concourse suffered from heavy vandalism, with skylights ripped from frames to sell for scrap metal.
-It was eventually restored thanks to the efforts of Ginsbern's son and a new owner.
-The desirability of Art Deco objects has led buildings to be stripped of their ornamentation inside and out to be resold piecemeal.
+It was eventually restored in the 1980s thanks to the efforts of Ginsbern's son and a new owner.
+The desirability of Art Deco objects has led buildings to be stripped of their ornamentation to be resold piecemeal.